 and plantation life is evident in the collection of tools, saddles,

-tin bath tubs, photographs of prize winning horses and cattle and
+tin bath tubs, and photographs of prize-winning horses and cattle, and

 good times spent on trail rides for the Houston Fat Stock Show.